 A group of wholesale outlets has breakfast every couple of months sponsored by a supplier.
 They traditionally rang the 150 companies and told them about it.

 We introduced an SMS a week before and an hour before to increase turnout results by over 50% at 10% of the time.

 The Tyre store sent out a message to invite customers in for a free tire aircheck.
 On his first batch, a customer drove in and said you just reminded me I want 4 tires for my Porche.

 A Finance broker sent out an SMS every time there was a fluctuation in interest rates and by doing this he picked up repeat clients.

 I could go over this often because it does work.

-You need to find a wholesale SMS supplier in your area at a reasonable price and ease of set up.
+You need to find a wholesale SMS supplier in your area at a reasonable price and with ease of setup.

 The great thing is that it is very easy to test.
 Just select a random number and send a message.
 The reply will tell you everything you need to know.

-I know you should include this in how to plan your marketing becuase the testing is easy and the results instant
+I know you should include this in how to plan your marketing because the testing is easy and the results instant